eungssoo/Eung/replit.md

 ## Overview

-This is a Flask-based English dictionary web application that allows users to search for English word definitions and provides text-to-speech pronunciation functionality.
+This is a Flask-based English dictionary web application that allows users to search for English word definitions with Korean translations and provides text-to-speech pronunciation functionality.
 The app features a clean, responsive interface with dark theme support and maintains a local search history for user convenience.

 ## User Preferences